stevenjlance/COMPS_III/Week6/code_along/README.md

 By the end of this code along, our recruiting firm will be able to store information in a Python file so that it can be manipulated and utilized as part of a broader program.

-> **NOTE** This week’s code utilizes SQLite3 to implement the commands.
+> This week’s code utilizes SQLite3 to implement the commands.
 This should have been installed last week, but here are the directions again if needed:
 > - **Windows**: [Follow these directions](https://www.tutorialspoint.com/sqlite/sqlite_installation.htm).
 > - **Apple**: Nothing at all!
 SQLite comes installed on all Macs.
 If for some reason you don’t have it, you can download it using [Homebrew](https://formulae.brew.sh/formula/sqlite).
 > - **Linux**: Follow [these directions](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-sqlite-on-ubuntu-20-04).